Adrishti1/Tic-tac-toe/CONTRIBUTING.md

 Go to the GitHub repository you want to contribute to.
 Click the "Fork" button in the upper right corner of the repository's page.
 This will create a copy (fork) of the repository under your GitHub account.

 2.Clone Your Fork:
 On your forked repository, click the "Code" button and copy the URL of your repository.
 Open your terminal or command prompt.
 Use the git clone command to create a local copy of your fork:

 git clone <your-fork-url>

 3.Create a Branch:
 Create a new branch for your contribution.
 This helps keep your changes isolated and makes it easier to manage and review them. css

 git checkout -b <branch-name>
 4.Make Changes:
 Make the necessary changes to the code or documentation in your local repository.
 5.Commit Changes:

-After making changes, commit them with a meaningful message: sql
+After making changes, commit them with a meaningful message:

 git add .
 git commit -m "Your commit message here"